MoritzWM/vfio/README.md

 - using virsh (`virsh edit win10`), I set up additional stuff unavailable in virt-manager (see README in libvirt folder)
   - important here: set the rom file for the GPU (see below)
 - in the VM, installed the graphics driver and voila!
+- important: in the libvirt folder, there is the .xml file and an explanation what I did.
+Read it, otherwise the performance will be crap

 ## The GPU VBIOS
 You need to provide a patched GPU VBIOS if you want to use the boot GPU for your VM.